Genograms come in various sizes and shapes, depending on their purpose. Below you will find examples of various genograms that illustrate a number

-The first example is of Tiger Woods, considered to be one of the best golf players ever.
+The following example is of Tiger Woods, considered to be one of the best golf players ever.
 Tiger was the child of Earl

 himself been coached by his father, only in baseball.
 Earl and Tiger had a unique father-son bond, and Earl was Tiger's greatest inspiration in

-This second example is the genogram of Albert Einstein's family.
+This next example is the genogram of Albert Einstein's family.
 This genogram tried to answer the question, where exactly did

 Einstein's genius come from?
 Well, this genogram does not reveal anyone of particular genius in the rest of his family, which may rule out the